Special Assistance Resource Teacher: In-Service Training Courses for SARTs

-A major component of stage one was the in-service education component for the SARTs designated by their schools for the new role.
+A component of stage one was the in-service education component for the SARTs designated by their schools.
 A survey of the qualifications and experience of the 575 designated SARTs was undertaken to assess their training requirements.
 The responses indicated that 200 of the designated teachers had already completed special education training courses.
-Of these 102 were also experienced in special education teaching.
-As well 28 of the 375 remaining designated teachers were experienced special education teachers.
+Of these, 102 were also experienced in special education teaching.
+Of the 375 remaining designated teachers, 28 were experienced special education teachers.

-Four teacher training colleges (Melbourne, Burwood, Bendigo and Warrnambool) were chosen to provide the training programs.
-A course planning committee was established and drew up a set of principles and a course content outline for a 20-day, one day per week special assistance training course.
-The course content dealt with approaches to language teaching (especially reading), mathematics teaching, and identification of learning problems.
-The focus of the course was to enable SARTs to devise and implement programs of special assistance in their own schools.
-An invitation to enrol in the course was sent to all designated SARTs by the Acting Director of Teacher Education on 29 January 1981.
-They were told that attendance at the courses was voluntary.
-The responses received by the colleges overwhelmed them.
-Very few SARTs did not enrol in the course and many teachers from schools of less than 300 pupils were voluntarily designated by their Principals as SARTS and also sought enrolment in the training course.
+Four colleges of advanced education in Melbourne, Burwood, Bendigo, and Warrnambool were chosen to provide the training programs, for the designated teachers.
+A course planning committee created principles and a course content outline for a 20-day, one day per week special assistance training course.
+Course content focused on language, reading, mathematics, and identifying learning challenges.
+The course aimed to enable SARTs to devise and implement programs of special assistance in their respective schools.
+The acting director of teacher education sent invitations to all designated SARTs on 29 January, 1981, indicating that attendance was voluntary.

+Most SARTs enrolled in the course.
+Many teachers from schools of less than 300 pupils were voluntarily designated by their principals as SARTs and also sought enrollment.
 As a result, not all requests for the in-service training course in the Special Assistance Program could be met in the first year of its availability.
-During 1981, 290 SARTs undertook the course.
+Throughout 1981, 290 SARTs undertook the course.

-The response from schools to the in-service training course was way beyond the Education Department's expectations and reflected the extent of expressed and latent concerns schools had for children at risk of illiteracy and innumeracy.
-A survey of 160 teachers who had completed this course found that, despite initial concerns, there was a good deal of support from school principals and teachers for the SART concept.
-However, most SARTs felt they needed more in-service training or further training in special education before they felt competent to fulfil their roles.
+A survey of 160 teachers who completed this course found that, despite initial concerns, support was given from school principals and teachers for the concept of SART.
+However, most SARTs felt they needed more training in special education to fulfil their roles.
 AREA shared a concern that teachers undertaking SART duties were not qualified in special education, but their proposals to the course committee were rejected.